-The Company's risk appetite statement sets out our overall attitude to risk, and the ranges and limits of acceptable risk taking.
+Our risk appetite defines our overall attitude to risk, and the ranges and limits of acceptable risk taking.
 The Group Risk Committee leads an annual review of the Group's risk appetite, assessing the continued appropriateness of our key measures and tolerances relative to the risk exposures of the Group.
 Additionally, as part of the annual planning cycle, assessment is made of the level of risk taking proposed in the Group plan and the capacity for risk taking within the overall appetite framework.